 The casual neighborhood bistro we all dream about, complete with a charming host (Margaux) who remembers your previous visit, and her chef-husband Romain who makes beautiful bistro food in a tiny kitchen.
 The atmosphere is friendly and familial, despite the posh location near the Louvre.
 The wine cellar that began with Margaux’s father Tim Johnston remains one of the most delightful and well-priced in the city.
 The house-made terrine and rice pudding are recommended book-ends to your meal.
 Juveniles is… Read More »Juveniles

-Despite Chef Ed Delling-Williams’ departure, Le Grand Bain is much as it was when he was in the kitchen, offering one of the most comprehensive menus of small plates in the capital on the vibrant rue Denoyez, just off the rue de Belleville.
-With Canadian Chef Emily Chia (ex-St. John) now at the helm, some things remain the same: a funky list of natural bottles; friendly service that’s present without ever being obtrusive; a lengthy menu of offerings encompassing options… Read More »Le Grand Bain
+Le Grand Bain was founded by chef Ed Delling-Williams (Au Passage, St-John) and has been reliably offering one of the most comprehensive menus of small plates in the capital on the vibrant rue Denoyez, just off the rue de Belleville.
+There have been many chef changes (his successor Emily Chia has also passed on), but some things seem remain the same: a funky list of natural bottles; friendly service that’s present without ever being obtrusive; a lengthy menu of offerings… Read More »Le Grand Bain

 Chef Stéphane Jego was an early star of the bistronomie movement, elevating traditional bistro fare with the sort of techniques and emphasis on quality ingredients that one might expect from finer dining.
 His simple, cheerful dining room at Chez l’Ami Jean has not wavered in quality, even though the dining room is filled with visitors expressing delight in foreign tongues.
 Meat and fish options abound (vegetarians beware), but wild game is the star when in season.
-READ OUR FULL REVIEW OF CHEZ L’AMI… Read More »Chez L’Ami Jean
+CHEZ L’AMI JEAN 27 rue Malar,… Read More »Chez L’Ami Jean

 Ellsworth has had many different iterations since it opened, but all have been delicious.
 Their most popular dish from the early days – the fried chicken – remains on the menu in small plate size among a changing roster of seasonal dishes.
 Braden Perkins and Laura Adrian, the duo behind (temporarily closed) Verjus, are raising most of the vegetables and eggs for Ellsworth at their farm outside of Paris, and chef Hanz Gueco is doing incredible things with these fresh… Read More »Ellsworth